Social Housing in Vienna

 "The municipality is building.
 Vienna residential construction 1920 to 2020“

 is a travelling multimedia exhibition dealing with the importance of social apartment construction in Vienna.
-Since the early days in the 1st Republic‘s „Red Vienna“ of the 1920s, social residential construction has changed many times and adjusted to new social framework conditions.
-At the moment, the increasingly large number of single households as well as economic and ecological framework conditions require continuous development of social apartment construction.
+Since the early days in Austria´s 1st Republic in the 1920s „Red Vienna“ social residential construction has changed many times and adjusted to new social framework conditions.
+At the moment the very fast growing city as well as the economic and ecological framework-conditions require a continuous development of social apartment construction.
 The exhibition illustrates the continually changing challenges and solutions of Vienna‘s residential policy over a period of almost 100 years.
 The bandwidth of subjects ranges from architecture to economic basics, from visions to implemented investments.

-The exhibition is in German and English as well as in English and French and could be seen already in Vienna at the architectural center AZW, in the gallery Aedes in Berlin, in Trieste in Italy at the Viennese Salon and also parallel to the ERHIN Award ceremony in the European Parliament in Brussels.
+The exhibition is in German and English as well as in English and French and could be seen already i.a. in Vienna at the architectural center AZW, in the gallery Aedes in Berlin, in Trieste in Italy at the Viennese Salon, parallel to the ERHIN Award ceremony in the European Parliament in Brussels or at the University of Maryland in Washington, USA.

 International relation contact: